non/debox/README.md

 like specialization, macros, arrays, etc. All other concerns (such as visibility, subtyping relationships, type signatures, etc.) are secondary.

-The existing API is still quite experimental, and no guarantees about source or binary compatibility should be assumed between versions.
+Debox chooses not to provide methods whose implementations are guaranteed to be slow.
+Rather than trying to provide every possibly useful method, the goal is to provide core functionality which can be implemented efficiently and which plays to the data structure's strengths.

+It's possible that in the future Debox will use a system of imports to optionally add "slow" methods which have been left off the current API.
+Since Debox is not at a 1.0 release yet, the API may change from version to version.
+Debox makes no source- or binary-compatibility guarantees.

-Criticisms, suggestions and patches are all welcome, as are benchmarking numbers (especially surprsing ones)!
+Criticisms, suggestions and patches are all welcome, as are benchmarking results (especially surprsing ones)!

 ### Copyright and License

 All code is available to you under the MIT license, available at http://opensource.org/licenses/mit-license.php and also in the COPYING file.

-Copyright Erik Osheim, 2012.
+Copyright Erik Osheim, 2012-2014.